percevalw/metanno/docs/index.md

 App()
 ```

-Observe how the annotations are updated in the table below.
-The two views are synchronized because they share the same state (see the `state` variable in the code).
+The annotations are reflected in the table below.
+Both views stay in sync because they share the same state (`state`).

 ```python { .render-with-pret .code--expandable style="height: 200px;" }
 # ↑ Complete the code above with the following snippet ↑